Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7

 \textit{Results--} Single crystal \nso\ samples were prepared \textit{via} a hydrothermal method.
 Magnetization $M(H)$ was measured along $[100]$, $[111]$, and $[110]$ directions [Fig.~\ref{fig:Fig1}(a)].
 The saturation moments are ordered as $m_{100}^{\mathrm{sat}} > m_{111}^{\mathrm{sat}} > m_{110}^{\mathrm{sat}}$, consistent with expectations for a magnetic pyrochlore with easy axis anisotropy~\cite{Fukazawa2002}.
-Heat capacity, plotted as $C_p/T$ after subtracting the lattice contribution [Fig.~\ref{fig:Fig1}(b)], shows a $\lambda$ type peak at $T_{\mathrm{N}}=0.89(3)$~K. For $T<T_{\mathrm{N}}$, the data can be described by a cubic temperature dependence, $C_p=\beta T^{3}$ with $\beta=19(1)\,\mathrm{J\,mol^{-1}\,K^{-4}}$.
-The integrated magnetic entropy $S_{\mathrm{mag}}(T)$ approaches the full $R\ln 2$ of the ground state doublet by $\sim 5$~K [Fig.~\ref{fig:Fig1}(ii)].
-The dc susceptibility of pulverized single crystals of \nso\ exhibits a clear anomaly at $T_{\mathrm{N}}$ [Fig.~\ref{fig:Fig1}(c)]; a Curie Weiss fit over 2--10 K yields $\theta_{\mathrm{CW}}=-0.08(1)$~K and an effective moment $\mu_{\mathrm{eff}}=2.397(2)\,\uB/\mathrm{Nd^{3+}}$ [Fig.~\ref{fig:Fig1}(iii)].
-For inelastic neutron spectroscopy, we measured a co-aligned, coarse-grained assembly on the LET cold-neutron chopper spectrometer at the ISIS Neutron and Muon Source (Rutherford Appleton Laboratory, UK).
+Heat capacity after subtracting the lattice contribution [Fig.~\ref{fig:Fig1}(b)], shows a $\lambda$ type peak at $T_{\mathrm{N}}=0.89(3)$~K. The integrated magnetic entropy $S_{\mathrm{mag}}(T)$ approaches the full $R\ln 2$ of the ground state doublet by $\sim 5$~K [Fig.~\ref{fig:Fig1}(c)].
+The dc susceptibility of pulverized single crystals of \nso\ exhibits a clear anomaly at $T_{\mathrm{N}}$ [Fig.~\ref{fig:Fig1}(d)]; a Curie Weiss fit over 2--10 K yields $\theta_{\mathrm{CW}}=-0.08(1)$~K and an effective moment $\mu_{\mathrm{eff}}=2.397(2)\,\uB/\mathrm{Nd^{3+}}$ [Fig.~\ref{fig:Fig1}(ii)].
+For inelastic neutron spectroscopy, we measured a co-aligned, coarse-grained assembly on the Low Energy Transfer (LET) cold-neutron chopper spectrometer at the ISIS Neutron and Muon Source (Rutherford Appleton Laboratory, UK).
 Details of the experimental methods are provided in the Supplemental Material.